EmbraceLife/image_classification_dlnd2/outline.md

 - run accuracy tensor to compute valid_acc on validation set
 - print loss and valid_acc

+## Training and optimizing or forward-backward pass looping
 **Set hyperparameter**
 - epochs
 - batch_size
 - keep_prob

-**run a single large batch to get loss and valid_acc**
+**run a single large batch to update weights and print loss and valid_acc**
 - open a session
 - initialize all variables of default graph
 - for each epoch, and for each small batch of the large batch
-- train network to optimize or update weights
+- training or optimizing: forward pass = get loss, backward pass = update weights
 - at end of each epoch, print loss and valid_acc on validation set

-**run all 5 large batches to get loss and valid_acc**
+**run all 5 large batches to update weights and print loss and valid_acc**
 - open a session
 - initialize all variables of default graph
 - for each epoch,
 - and for each small batch of every large batches (5)
-- train network to optimize or update weights
+- training or optimizing: forward pass = get loss, backward pass = update weights
 - at end of each large batch, print loss and valid_acc on validation set
 - save the model or the session into a file

 **Test Model**
 - make sure batch_size is set as previous or 64
 - set model_file path
-- build a test model function:
 - load test set (test_features, test_labels) from pickle fine
 - assign a name to default graph
 - open a session with graph name
 - import the saved model and restore all variables of the model onto the current default graph
-- get all variables of saved model by name and assign them a new variable name
+- get all variables of saved model by name and assign them new names
 - get test_features and test_labels into many small batches
 - compute accuracy tensor with each small batch
 - add up each small batch's accuracy and count up num of accuracies